iw-tom/policies/ISO-27001/antipiracy/readme.md

 ### Non-Compliance

-* Following the discovery of unlicensed software, the Infinity Works ISMS Committee will ensure immediate removal of the unlicensed software
+* Following the discovery of unlicensed software, the Opus Works ISMS Committee will ensure immediate removal of the unlicensed software
 * In the event that there is a business need for the software that has been removed the user should apply for the software to be procured through standard channels.
 * An employee found to have violated this policy may be subject to disciplinary action, up to and including termination of employment.